MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-V-Office-Foreign-Assets-Control-Department-Treasury/part-515-Cuban-Assets-Control-Regulations/subpart-E-Licenses-Authorizations-Statements-Licensing-Policy/section-515.564.md

 (ii) The traveler's schedule of activities does not include free time or recreation in excess of that consistent with a full-time schedule of professional research.

-*Example to § 515.564(a)(1):* The making of a documentary film in Cuba would qualify for the general license in this section if it is a vehicle for presentation of the research conducted pursuant to this section.

-Note to § 515.564(a)(1):
+Example to § 515.564(a)(1):The making of a documentary film in Cuba would qualify for the general license in this section if it is a vehicle for presentation of the research conducted pursuant to this section.Note to § 515.564(a)(1):

 A person does not qualify as engaging in professional research merely because that person is a professional who plans to travel to Cuba.